 Ben Blake of the Grand Falls-Windsor Braves waits for the ball to arrive during a game against the hometown Pasadena Pirates Friday morning on Day 1 of the provincial mosquito AA baseball championship, which features nine teams from across the island.

-Monarchs take down Aces to tie Corner Brook senior baseball championship series
+Aces edge Monarchs to take Corner Brook senior baseball championship series lead

 Corner Brook’s Gary White taking battle with cancer one day at a time